 Depending on the PR activity being done and the messaging involved in it, for example if it’s media relations for a new product or service, PR can generate interest and desire for it as well as action to get it.

-For example, the media relations I did for my client Angus Solutions Group in January this year announcing a grant from Scottish Enterprise for its growth plan generated a 535% increase in traffic to its website and a combination of new and renewed requests for quotes.
+For example, the media relations I did for my client Angus Solutions Group in January this year announcing a grant from Scottish Enterprise for its growth plan generated a 535% increase in traffic to its website and a combination of new and renewed requests for quotes – both measured as business outcomes of PR in the Barcelona Principles.

 Boosts your SEO

-Media and other forms of stakeholder relations will create links to your website from other website domains with ‘high authority’.
+Media and other forms of stakeholder relations will hopefully create links to your website from other website domains with ‘high authority’ – though it’s not guaranteed.
 Google and other search engines see that as a sign that your site has good content and so boost your site’s Page Rank for that topic accordingly.
 That means your page has a better chance of coming up on page 1, and closer to its top, when people search for your kind of business.
+This is why much of ‘Digital PR’ is about getting links from high-domain sites to the client’s one.

 Creates long-lasting relationships